NicolasHug/nicolashug.github.io/_drafts/matrix_facto_1.md

 \end{pmatrix}
 $$

 Looks familiar?
-Instead of having faces in the rows, we now have users (represented as their ratings).
+Instead of having faces in the rows represented by pixel values, we now have users represented by their ratings.
 Just like PCA gave us some typical guys before, it will now give us some **typical users**, or rather some **typical raters**.

-Here again, in an ideal world, the concepts associated with the typical users would have a clear semantic meaning: we would obtain a typical *action movie fan*, a typical *romance movie fan*, a typical *Comedy fan*, etc. In practice, the semantics behind the typical users are not clearly defined, but for the sake of simplicity we will assume that they are (it doesn't change anything, this is just for intuition/explaination purposes).
+Here again, in an ideal world, the concepts associated with the typical users would have a clear semantic meaning: we would obtain a typical *action movie fan*, a typical *romance movie fan*, a typical *comedy fan*, etc. In practice, the semantic behind the typical users is not clearly defined, but for the sake of simplicity we will assume that they are (it doesn't change anything, this is just for intuition/explaination purposes).

 So here we are: each of our initial users (Alice, Bob...) can be expressed a combination of the typical users.
 For instance, Alice could be defined as a